rashmiKumari03/Shipment-Price-Prediction/README.md

 1. **Data Ingestion:** A pipeline that fetches and preprocesses raw data.
 2. **Feature Engineering:** Extracting important features for model training.
 3. **Model Training and Evaluation:** Using different machine learning algorithms to predict shipment prices.
+4. **Experiment Tracking & Data Versioning:** Using mlflow and DagsHub for the experiment tracking and DVC for data versioning.
 4. **Deployment:** Deploying the trained model into a production environment where it can be used to predict prices in real-time.

 The architecture is modular and scalable, which means new features and models can be easily integrated in the future.